Fundamental limitations on distillation of quantum channel resources: Setting

-Within the context of channel-based resource theories, it is then natural to regard some unitary channel $\U(\cdot) = U \cdot U^\dagger$ as the target of distillation protocols.
-In order to quantify how close the target is to a free channel, and thus characterize how difficult it is to purify noisy channels into a unitary channel $\U: C \to C$, we will use the overlap quantified as
+We will use one additional resource monotone in order to quantify how close a target channel $\T$ is to a free channel, and thus characterise how difficult it is to purify noisy channels into the target $\T$.
+We thus define the fidelity-based overlap measure

-where in the second line we used the fact that $\idc \otimes \U(\psi)$ is a pure state.
-In practical scenarios, this distance might not be easy to compute, so one can instead choose to employ the more straightforward fidelity measure which uses the corresponding (normalized) Choi matrices:

-Indeed, this quantity is the figure of merit in many communication scenarios~~\cite{barnum_2000,kretschmann_2004,buscemi_2010-2}, and can be alternatively expressed as the fidelity averaged over all input states~\cite{horodecki_1999-1,gilchrist_2005}.
-In our discussion below, we will state our results using $F_\OO(\U)$ which leads to the tightest bounds, but it can be equivalently replaced with $\wt F_\OO(\U)$ since $F_\OO(\U) \leq \wt F_\OO(\U)$.

-As our first main result, we then establish a general bound on the error necessarily incurred in any transformation of a channel under free superchannels.